How to Integrate HIPAA Compliance for Your Office Copiers

 Would you feel comfortable if people knew all your passwords and logins to your online banking portal?
 Probably not.

 Your patients don’t want everyone to have access to their personal health records.
-By law, only authorized staff should have permissions to devices that access PHI.
+By law, only authorized staff should have permission to access PHI on devices.

 When possible, secure as many of these technology devices into a single locked room that only authorized staff can access.